Medicare in Virginia

 Medicare resources in Virginia

-Virginia Medicare Savings Programs: Virginia residents who are enrolled in Medicare and have limited income and resources can apply to one of the state's Medicare Savings Programs to get discounts on premiums, deductibles, and other expenses not covered.
+Medicare Savings Programs in Virginia: Virginia residents who are enrolled in Medicare and have limited income and resources can apply for a Medicare Savings Program through the Department of Medical Assistance Services to get discounts on premiums, deductibles, and other health-care expenses.

 Virginia State Health Insurance Counseling and Assistance Program (SHIP): In Virginia, the State Insurance Counseling and Assistance Program (SHIP) is run by the state’s Division for the Aging.
 They provide unbiased information for beneficiaries and their loved ones at no cost.

 *Source: Statistical data from the Centers for Medicare & Medicaid Services, “On its 50th anniversary, more than 55 million Americans covered by Medicare” as of July 28, 2015.